haacked/haacked.com/_posts/2017/2017-08-31-endless-immensity-of-the-sea.md

 The quote encourages leaders to cultivate intrinsic motivation as a means of leading people rather than an approach built on authority and command.
 Surprisingly, Cartman, with his incessant [requests to respect his authority](https://www.youtube.com/watch?v=PaKjRMMU9HI), is not an exemplar of good leadership.

+If you question the value of intrinsic motivation, take a moment to watch this Dan Pink video.
+I've referenced it in the past, and I'll keep referencing it until every single one of you (or perhaps more than one of you) watch it!

+<iframe width="640" height="360" src="//www.youtube.com/embed/u6XAPnuFjJc" frameborder="0" allowfullscreen></iframe>

-It's easy to read this as a laud to leadership and a rejection of  management by contrast.
+It's easy to read this quote as a laud to leadership and a rejection of  management by contrast.
 As if management by necessity must be built on command and control.
 But I reject that line of thinking.
 Management and leadership address different needs and can be complementary.

 To me, the quote contrasts leadership with a particular _style_ of management built on hierarchy and control.
 This is a style that is antithetical to both building ships and shipping software.